-On-premises TRITON AP-EMAIL is an appliance-based solution that requires the Email module and an instance of Microsoft SQL Server to be installed on separate Windows Server machines.
+On-premises Forcepoint Email Security is an appliance-based solution that requires the Email module and an instance of Microsoft SQL Server to be installed on separate Windows Server machines.

-Appliance installation instructions for a Websense V-Series appliance are described in the V-Series appliance Getting Started Guide.
+Appliance installation instructions for a Websense V-Series appliance are described in the appliance Getting Started Guide.

-The appliance components may also be deployed on a virtual appliance, available from the MyWebsense Downloads page.
-See the quick start guide for instructions on setting up a virtual appliance.
+The appliance components may also be deployed on a virtual appliance, available from the Forcepoint My Account Downloads page.
+Refer to the appliance Getting Started Guide for instructions on setting up a virtual appliance.
 The same Windows component requirements apply to a system that includes a virtual appliance.

-In addition, TRITON AP-EMAIL can be deployed on a Websense X-Series modular chassis blade server.
-See the following resources for information about X-Series appliance deployment:
+In addition, Forcepoint Email Security can be deployed on a Websense X-Series modular chassis blade server.
+Refer to Forcepoint Appliances CLI Guide for information about X-Series appliance deployment.